carpentries-incubator/frictionless-data-agriculture/_episodes/01-introduction.md

 > What extra information could you provide to make this dataset meet FAIR data principles?
 {: .discussion}

+## Goals ##
+Over the following lesson episodes we will document and combine the three datasets above into a Frictionless Data Package and use the Frictionless python libraries to write a pipeline for combing and transforming the data.
+Along the way, we will also understand how Frictionless Data can be used to support FAIR data.

 {% include links.md %}